Luxembourg-Open-Source-Club/BICS-BOT/README.md

 - `/botdev`: Gives or removes the **BotDev** role, which also gives access to the *#bot-dev-discussion* text channel.

-## Dependencies
-- `nextcord`: python discord API
-- `python-dotenv`: used to retrieve environment variables

-## Contributing

-Please refer to the [contribution documentation](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT/blob/main/.github/CONTRIBUTING.md).

 ### Conventions to Follow
 - All the commands should be seen only by the user that has called the command.
 This can be achieved by using the `ephemeral=True` parameter when sending a message.
 In case the command is supposed to be seen by everyone then the parameter needs to be set to false.

-- Class names should follow the PascalCase naming convention
+- Class names should follow the `PascalCase` naming convention

-- Everything else should follow the snake_case naming convention
+- Everything else should follow the `snake_case`` naming convention

-- The use of docstrings is encouraged to give a brief description of the functions to others
+- Use docstrings for your functions.